cozy/cozy-stack/docs/intents.md

 - `action` : an action verb, which will be matched against the actions declared in services manifest files.
 - `type` : a **single** data type, which will be matched against the types declared in services manifest files.

-Based on the `type`, a data format to use for communications between the client and the service is inferred.

-If `type` is a MIME type, than communications must be done using that MIME type.
-When `type` is a Cozy Document Type, the inferred MIME type is `application/json` and that format must be used for inter-apps communications.

-Whenever files are to be transfered between the client and the service, it is recommend to send them as a base64 encoded [Data URL](http://dataurl.net/#about).
-This applies whether `type` is a MIME type and only the file is sent, or when the file is part of a wider document.
+There are also two optional fields that can be defined at the start of the intent:

+- `data`: Any data that the client wants to make available to the service. `data` must be a JSON object but its structure is left to the discretion of the client.
+The only exception is when `type` is a MIME type and the client wishes to send a file to the service.
+In that case, the file should be represented as a base-64 encoded [Data URL](http://dataurl.net/#about) and must be named `content`.
+This convention is also recomended when dealing with other intent `type`s.
 See the examples below for an example of this.

-There are also two optional fields that can be defined at the start of the intent:

-- `data` : Any data that the client want to makes available to the service.
-This data must be represented in the inferred data format.
 - `permissions` : When `type` is a Cozy Document Type and the client expects to receive one or more documents as part of the reply from the service, the `permissions` field allows the client to request permissions for these documents. `permissions` is a list of HTTP Verbs.
 Refer [to this section](https://github.com/cozy/cozy-stack/blob/master/docs/permissions.md#verbs) of the permission documentation for more information.

 **Note**: if the intent's subject is a Cozy Doctype that holds references to other Cozy Documents (such as an album referencing photos or a playlist referencing music files), the permissions should be granted for the referenced documents too, whenever possible.